Heat styling natural gray hair

 How to Fix it?

-Fix it: To remove the green, use Malibu C Hard Water Wellness Remedy—Hard Water Shampoo.
-It works well on hard water deposits.
+To fix the green tone, you can use Malibu C Hard Water Wellness Shampoo.
+It helps remove hard water buildup effectively.

 How to Fix it?